sophiakoulen/push_swap/README.md

 ```

 The advantage of this structure is that I can implement all the operations in O(1) constant time, which is elegant.
+To implement those operations, I need the following helper functions:
+- `void	push(t_stack *s, t_list *item)`: Push item on top of stack s.
+This is just equates to inserting an element at the beginning of a linked list.
+Note that the `previous` pointer of the newly inserted element will point to the last element of the stack.
+- `t_list	*pop(t_stack *s)`: Detaches the first element of the stack and returns a pointer to it.
+- `void	rotate(t_stack *s)`: Rotate stack.
+First element becomes the last, etc. This is done very simply by just shifting the `s` pointer to point to the next item.
+- `void reverse_rotate(t_stack *s)`:  Reverse rotate stack.
+Last element becomes the first, etc.

 ## finding a suitable sorting algorithm